lmeulen/pyraptor/README.md

 # PyRaptor

 Python implementation of RAPTOR and McRAPTOR using GTFS data.
+Tested on Dutch GTFS data.

-Four applications:
+This repository containts four applications.

-- `pyraptor/gtfs/timetable.py` - Extract the time table information for one operator from a GTFS dataset and write it to an optimized format for querying with RAPTOR.
+- `pyraptor/gtfs/timetable.py` - Extract the timetable information for one operator from a GTFS dataset and write it to an optimized format for querying with RAPTOR.
 - `pyraptor/query_raptor.py` - Get the best journey for a given origin, destination and desired departure time using RAPTOR
 - `pyraptor/query_range_raptor.py` - Get a list of the best journeys to all destinations for a given origin and desired departure time window using RAPTOR
 - `pyraptor/query_mcraptor.py` - Get a list of the best journeys to all destinations for a given origin and desired departure time window using McRAPTOR